kotopanjang/url_shortener/README.md

 - dbpass (Database Password) *#Optional*

 # API
-There are 3 APIs to access `register`, `retrieve`, `redirect`.
+There are 3 APIs to access `register`, `retrieve` and `redirect`.

 #### Register
-To register long URl and return json data with details of short URl
+To register long URL and return json data with details of short URL
 ```
 /register?{long url}
 ```